malvo06/brain/README.md

 ## ICH Detection

 ### Week 8
-Designed the front end of the flask app for the demo.
+Set up the flask app for the demo.

 ### Week 7
 Ran tests on different class weights to match the biases in the dataset.